Completing Bankruptcy's Schedule C: The Property You Claim as Exempt

 (To learn about the other forms you must file, see Completing the Bankruptcy Forms.)

-How to Get Schedule C?
+How to Get Schedule C

-What is Exempt Property and Why Is It Important?
+What Is Exempt Property and Why Is It Important?

 (To learn more about how exemptions work, which property is exempt, what exemptions you can use, see ourBankruptcy Exemptions area.)

 Deciding Which Property to Claim as Exempt

-Determining whether you want to use your state or the federal exemption system (if your state gives you that choice) and how to claim exemptions so that you can either keep the property you really need or maximize the amount of property you keep may require some strategizing.
+Determining whether you want to use your state or the federal exemption system (if your state gives you that choice) and how to claim exemptions so that you can either keep the property you really need, or maximize the amount of property you keep, may require some strategizing.
 Get a good self-help bankruptcy book or consult with a local bankruptcy lawyer.

 How to Complete Schedule C